alidasdan/best-rational-approximation/README.md

 'utests2.sh' tests this program.

-## BEST RATIONAL APPROXIMATION FOR GOLDEN RATIO AND ITS CONJUGATE
+## BEST RATIONAL APPROXIMATIONS FOR THE GOLDEN RATIO AND ITS CONJUGATE

 Using the Fibonacci sequence, it is trivial to come up with the best rational approximations to the golden ratio and its conjugate.